Cris Derksen, cello

 The grand finale of this concert, William Grant Still’s Symphony No. 5, is one of the coolest American symphonies of the 20th century.
 Infused with jazz, but still paying reference to the great romantic composers of the generations before, it is full of warmth, wit, and goodness.
 As a conductor, you don’t conduct this work, so much as dance it!
 If you like Gershwin, you will really love it.
 Elizabeth Maconchy’s Nocturne, which precedes it, is far more reserved and hidden, but equally evocative, especially paired with Schumann’s wonderfully childlike Genoveva Overture, which is so open and fresh.
 We start the concert with two incredibly fun Canadian pieces – I think it’s really important for our young NSYO players to have the chance to learn and love the music of their own time, place, and people, just as much as the historic European works that they will play throughout their musical lives.

-Season tickets are on sale now!
-Save up to 30%, reserve the best seats in the house, and enjoy a great set of benefits with a ticket package.
+Single tickets are on sale now!
+You can also save up to 30%, reserve the best seats in the house, and enjoy a great set of benefits with a ticket package.
 Click here to learn more about ticket packages or call the Dalhousie Arts Centre Box Office at 902.494.3820 to book your tickets today.
-Single tickets will go on sale on August 17, 2022.